Travigo/travigo/README.md

 #### Lines/Timetables
 * England
-  * Some Operators data fails to parse
+  * Very few Operators data fails to parse
-  * Availability/Scheduling is not currently imported
   * Except London
 * Scotland & Wales
-  * Some Operators do provide data for these and will be included
+  * Some Operators do provide data for these and will be included (eg. Stagecoach as a national provider include Scottish & Welsh data)
   * But not guaranteed to have all the data

 #### Realtime Bus Tracking